Floquet-driven indirect exchange interaction mediated by topological insulator surface states: Effective Hamiltonian

-Fig.~\ref{figspin1} depicts the calculated spin texture of the system as a function of momentum.
+Fig.~\ref{figspin1} depicts the calculated spin texture of the light driven system as a function of momentum and Fig.~\ref{figspin2} shows the equilibrium plot for comparison.
 It can be readily seen that near the band edge the spin predominantly points in the $z$-direction, while it tilts further and further away from the $z$-direction (\textit{i.e.}, lying closer and closer to the $xy$-plane) as one moves away from the band edge.
-This observation will be important in understanding the behavior of the RKKY interaction between localized spins pointing in different directions, as we explain in Sec.~\ref{Discussion}.
+This observation will be important in understanding the behavior of the RKKY interaction between impurity spins pointing in different directions, as we explain in Sec.~\ref{Discussion}.